-Not all hurricane-ravaged communities are so lucky.
-In 2012, Hurricane Sandy affected more than 690 drinking water and wastewater utilities across 11 states, according to the Environmental Protection Agency.
+In 2012, for example, Hurricane Sandy affected more than 690 drinking water and wastewater utilities across 11 states, according to the Environmental Protection Agency.
 Likewise, a few days after Hurricane Katrina, the EPA estimated that some 1,220 drinking water systems and more than 200 wastewater treatment facilities in Louisiana, Mississippi, and Alabama had suffered detrimental impacts.

-“In Biloxi, for example, officials were unable to re-pressurize the drinking water system because of broken and inaccessible water mains and valves,” noted Claudia Copeland a resources and environmental policy specialist with the Congressional Research Service in a report titled Hurricane-Damaged Drinking Water and Wastewater Facilities: Impacts, Needs and Response.
+“In Biloxi, for example, officials were unable to re-pressurize the drinking water system because of broken and inaccessible water mains and valves,” noted Claudia Copeland, resources and environmental policy specialist with the Congressional Research Service, in a report titled Hurricane-Damaged Drinking Water and Wastewater Facilities: Impacts, Needs and Response.

 “The issue with regard to drinking water in this area is large numbers of waterline breaks resulting from house connections that were damaged when trees fell, fire hydrants that were damaged by debris or debris cleanup efforts, and lines that were crushed or fractured by the weight of floodwaters,” she continued later in the report when talking about New Orleans.